CatalaLang/catala-book/src/2-0-tutorial.md

 companion file, you will be able to see first-hand how the Catala typechecker and interpreter behaves on the different examples, and even make your own experiences by tweaking the code yourself.

+Moreover, after each section, some hands on exercises will allow you to put to test what you have learnt.
+We encourage you to complete these exercises before moving on to the next section.
 ~~~

 You should be all set to begin now.
 Godspeed!